0xBADCA7/SourcetrailBugTracker/README.md

-# Coati Bug Tracker
+# Sourcetrail Bug Tracker
-Public bug tracker of Coati (http://coati.io)
+Public bug tracker of Sourcetrail (https://sourcetrail.com)

 Post all your feature requests and bug reports here.